Learn the difference between adjectives and possessives.

 Another potentially right way: Veterans’ Day

 The wrong way: Veteran’s Day

-Some style guides, such as the Guardian Style Guide, do, however, remind us to use the singular form for phrases such as “writer’s cramp” and “collector’s item.”
-It’s the cramp of one writer and the item of one collector.
-When in doubt, check a good dictionary; it will often give you the correct spelling of such phrases.
+For example, the Guardian Style Guide points out that you do use the singular form for phrases such as “writer’s cramp” and “butcher’s knife.”
+It’s the cramp of one writer and the knife of one butcher.
+When in doubt, check a good dictionary; it will often give you the correct spelling of these kinds of phrases.

-Finally, “Veterans Day” is capitalized because it is the name of a holiday which makes it a proper noun.
-We capitalize the names of all official holidays in English.
+Finally, “Veterans Day” is capitalized because it is the name of a holiday, which makes it a proper noun.
+We capitalize the names of proper nouns and all official holidays in English.